A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Numerical Experiments

 \section{Numerical Experiments}

-This section reports numerical results of LNA in compressed sensing problem, sparse portfolio selection problem and sparse principal component analysis on both synthetic and real data.
+This section reports numerical results of LNA in compressed sensing problem and sparse high-order portfolio selection on both synthetic and real data.
 All experiments were conducted by using MATLAB (R2018a) on a laptop of 8GB memory and Inter(R) Core(TM) i5 1.8Ghz CPU.
-We terminate our method at $k$th step if $\eta_{\beta}(x^k,y^k;T_k) \leq 10^{-6}$ where $\eta_{\beta}(x,y;T)$ is defined as \eqref{Tolerance-Function} or $k$ reaches 1000.
+We terminate our method at $k$th step if $\eta_{\beta}(x^k,y^k;T_k) \leq 10^{-6}$ where $\eta_{\beta}(x^k,y^k;T)$ is defined as \eqref{Tolerance-Function} or $k$ reaches 1000.